Arcteryx Proton LT Insulated Hoodie Review

 The bottom line: I believe that the Arcteryx Proton LT is primarily designed for climbers, skiers, and casual use, and not for hikers and backpackers who need a more dynamic layering system that can be constantly adjusted throughout the day.
 My advice: You’d be better of buying a good fleece hoodie and a breathable nylon wind shirt or rain jacket for autumn or winter hiking and backpacking.
 They’re much easier to layer than an all-in-one synthetic-insulated hoodie and you can usually find reasonably priced ones with the required features.

 Disclosure: REI and Arc’teryx provided the author with a sample hoodie for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches